 Firstly, the Egyptian deity appears in Edfou.
 Here, he has his very own temple.
 The temple was erected in the Ptolemaic period and Horus appears frequently amongst other deities of ancient Egypt.
 In the temple, he is mentioned among the Ennead.
 The Ennead is normally referred to as the nine gods and goddesses that are the most important for ancient Egypt.

-The temple of Horus in Edfou is the temple where the actual myth of Horus is depicted, as will be discussed in a bit.
+The temple of Horus in Edfou is the temple where the actual myth of Horus is depicted.
 Still, some other interpretations don’t see Horus as part of the Ennead.
 His parents Osiris and Isis are normally always considered to be part of the Ennead.

 Temple of Abydos